juancwxng/mexico-tours-platform/README.md

-# Costa Franca Tours
+# Mexico Tours Platform

-A modern tourism platform for Mazatlán, rebuilt from a legacy system (formerly Central Tours).
+A modern web platform developed for a Mexican tour agency, rebuilt from a legacy system.
 This project represents a complete architectural rewrite focused on performance, maintainability, and a clean user experience.

+The application also features a dedicated, SEO-optimized blog section designed to drive organic traffic through structured travel articles and routing.

 Developed by Juan Wong.